emqx/emqx-i18n/README.md

 To make changes, follow these steps:

-1. Update English descriptions in the [upstream repository](https://github.com/emqx/emqx/tree/master/rel).
+- Update English descriptions in the [upstream repository](https://github.com/emqx/emqx/tree/master/rel).

-2. Periodically sync the updated English description file to this repository.
+- Periodically sync the updated English description file to this repository.

   - In `emqx` proejct, build the file with `make i18n`.

-  - Copy the dumped file `_build/docgen/desc.en.hocon` to this repo.
+  - Copy the dumped file `_build/docgen/desc.en.json` to this repo.

   - Send a pull request for review.

-3. Translators should review changes in the English version and apply corresponding updates to their translations.
+- Translators should review changes in the English version and apply corresponding updates to their translations.

-4. Run `jq --sort-keys . desc.zh.hocon` to ensure the keys are sorted.
+- Run `jq --sort-keys . desc.zh.json` to ensure the keys are sorted.